World Sports Alliance Intergovenmental Organization

 Sports for Develpment and peace

 WSAIGO Sports for Development and Peace

-The World Sports Alliance Intergovernmental Organization on Sports for Development and Peace (WSAIGOSDP), based in Scottsdale AZ and supported by the Liaison Office in New York, provides the entry point its 33 Member States within the United Nations with regard to Sports for Development and Peace, bringing the worlds of sports and development closer together.
+The World Sports Alliance Intergovernmental Organization on Sports for Development and Peace (WSAIGOSDP), based in New York and supported by the Liaison Office in Scottsdale AZ by WSAUSA, provides the entry point its 33 Member States within the United Nations with regard to Sports for Development and Peace, bringing the worlds of sports and development closer together.
 The Office assists Member States in worldwide activities as an advocate, facilitator and representative of sports social impact in a development context.

 Definition of "Sports"

 In a development context the definition of sport usually includes a broad and inclusive spectrum of activities suitable to people of all ages and abilities, with an emphasis on the positive values of sport.
 In 2003, the UN Inter-Agency Task Force on Sport for Development and Peace defined sport, for the purposes of development, as "all forms of physical activity that contribute to physical fitness, mental well-being and social interaction, such as play, recreation, organized or competitive sport, and indigenous sports and games."
 This definition has since then been accepted by many proponents of WSAIGO Sports for Development and Peace.

 The right of access to and participation in sport and play has long been recognized in a number of international conventions.
 In 1978, UNESCO described sports and physical education as a "fundamental right for all".
 But until today, the right to play and sports has too often been ignored or disrespected.